AlexPyD/PyGlobalENG/README.md

 1. Clone or download this repository to your local machine.

-2. Install the required packages by running the following command in your terminal:
+2. Install the required packages by running the following command in your terminal: **pip install -r requirements.txt**

 ## Usage